tangle-network/research/key-survey/main.md

 ## Intuition behind zkBob and ZCash secret key structure
 It is clear that the zkBob and ZCash secret key structure are very similar.
 So, let's try to unwrap if there any logical reasons why.

+## Aztec
+A key difference between Aztec and zkBob/ZCash is that in Aztec, viewing keys don't necessarily have to be derived from spending keys.
+Many Aztec apps deterministically and separately derive the spending and viewing keys from signed Ethereum messages.